Virtual Fracture Clinic (VFC)

 On-line referral to virtual fracture clinic

-Anterior Shoulder dislocations
+Anterior Shoulder Dislocations Primary Dislocation

 Reduce